Lisa M. Reed on Surviving Skin Cancer to Thriving in MLSP

 What is your favorite book right now and why?

-Hmmm…that is a tough one!
+That is a tough one!
 I have read so many great books!
 I am currently reading Magnetic Sponsoring by Mike Dillard and the Ultimate Sales Letter by Dan Kennedy.

 What are your goals for 2023?

-So, I guess my goals are evolving.
+So, I guess my business goals are evolving.
 They are not so much about what I want to accomplish as they are about what I would like to help others accomplish.

 In 2023 I have joined forces with someone and we are going to be working in a new niche.
 A whole other profession to help bring their businesses online.